Magnetic anomaly: Theoretical background

 The magnetization in the surveyed rock is the vector sum of induced and remanent magnetization:

 The induced magnetization of many minerals is the product of the ambient magnetic field and their magnetic susceptibility χ:

 Some susceptibilities are given in the table.

 Minerals that are diamagnetic or paramagnetic only have an induced magnetization.
 Ferromagnetic minerals such as magnetite also can carry a remanent magnetization or remanence.
 This remanence can last for millions of years, so it may be in a completely different direction from the present Earth's field.
 If a remanence is present, it is difficult to separate from the induced magnetization unless samples of the rock are measured.
 The ratio of the magnitudes, Q = M_{r}/M_{i}, is called the Koenigsberger ratio.

 Magnetic anomaly modeling

 Interpretation of magnetic anomalies is usually done by matching observed and modeled values of the anomalous magnetic field.
-An algorithm developed by Talwani and Heirtzler(1964) (and further elaborated by Kravchinsky, 2019) treats both induced and remnant magnetizations as vectors and allows theoretical estimation of the remnant magnetization from the existing apparent polar wander paths for different tectonic units or continents.
+An algorithm developed by Talwani and Heirtzler(1964) (and further elaborated by Kravchinsky et al., 2019) treats both induced and remnant magnetizations as vectors and allows theoretical estimation of the remnant magnetization from the existing apparent polar wander paths for different tectonic units or continents.